By Coach Erik Schjolberg – Feb 23, 2024

 Here are a few of the most commonly asked questions about how to break 90.
 The skills you develop when learning to break 90 are also necessary to become a scratch golfer.
 Keep working on your game in this way, and you will find you can shoot any score you want.

 There are about 25 to 35 percent of golfers that break 90.
-You will see when you spend a lot of time on a golf course that a large majority of players won’t shoot lower than 90.
-Of course its hard to know exactly how many golfers break 90; players are often taking mulligans or giving themselves a three footer.
+“When spending a lot of time on a golf course, you’ll notice that most players won’t shoot lower than 90.
+It’s difficult to know the exact number of golfers who break 90 because of mulligans and gimmes.”

 Breaking 90 in golf means that you will shoot lower than 90.
 Anywhere in the 80s or below is considered breaking 90 golf.

 Some beginner players will break 90 in the first year they play.
-This is, of course, for those that have natural athletic ability and put quite a bit of time into each practice session.
 For most amateur golfers, it takes about three years to learn how to break 90 consistently.
-The more you play golf, the more experience you have and the easier it is to break 90.
+The more you play, the more experience you have and the easier it is to break 90.

-Final Thoughts – My Golf Tips to Break 90
+Final Thoughts – My Tips to Break 90

 Breaking 90 is a significant accomplishment, and it takes time, effort, and dedication.
 Once you do it a few times, you will start seeing scoring opportunities all over the place.
 Stay positive, as it will give you more confidence and take your game to an entirely new level.
 Before you know it, you’ll be ready to learn how to break 80!